Half-length bust of prophet

 On 18 January 1887, a payment was made to Sig.
 Sestini for packing the cast of the S. Petronio Church doorway.
 The total sum paid to Oronzio Lelli upon the completion of the casting of the doorway was £865 5s 9d (32,000 lire).
 This included the two copies which South Kensington sent to Edinburgh.
 It is uncertain if Lelli was paid separately before 1887 by the Museum for the prophets, after he had received the payment from Dublin for their panels.

 Historical significance: James Beck wrote in 1991, 'Undoubtedly some of these busts were worked on by assistants, but as a group they reflect Jacopo's intention, embody his vision, and quite properly have been understood as having been of interest to Michelangelo, who not only directly quoted them, but perhaps was inspired to include prophets and sibyls in the context of Old Testament histories by Jacopo's example' (vol. 1 p.
 117).
-He believed this bust was an autograph work.

 Historical context note